jkoz/jkoz.github.io/_posts/2016-12-01-powershift-and-automatic-transmission.md

 - coned disc clutch should be put in same direction
 - torque valve body correct torque and sequence or bend the valve body easily
 - check clutch clearance or height of clutches stack

+# Retarder

+- slow equipment down without using service/park brake
+- operation with high oil temp above 250F increase the oxidation of rate of oil and reduce the lub quality

+- output retarders (allision):
+    - mounted some where between transmission and rear axle
+    - big heavy
+    - retardation mode fill full oil, controlled how much braking by control the pressure inside the retarder
+    - bigger sump, or larger cooler to handle heat
+    - large spool valve
+- input retarder and (cat) brake saver (engine output retarder) (used engine oil)
+    - get better result slowing because it can factor gear from trans
+    - mounted input shaft of transmission
+    - doesn't care 'bout ground speed
+    - compact (can build heat up fast)
+    - how much braking is determined by how much flow into retarder. => aerate a lot!
+    - locked up torque when input retarder and brake saver is on
+- accumulator is added to improve filling speed
+- may need more oil if there's a retarder. (engine or transmission oil)

+# clutch fundamentals and services (off-road)

+- over-center clutch
+    - used for stationary applications (ON/OFF) (e.i. pump)
+    - no transmission: engine -> clutch -> stationary app (pump, etc.)
+    - for driving accessory
+    - clutch disc always rotate
+    - 2 plates attached to the output
+    - use more discs for more clamping force
+    - lock to less 90 degree in order to get the most clamping force
+    - clutch wear will increase clearance, thus effecting clamping force
+    - just like brake, clutches don't need grease or oil, otherwise, losing friction
+    - tapper roller bearing always required preload
+    - clutches discs never touch the flywheel